Badgerati/Pode.Web/docs/Tutorials/Actions/Textbox.md

 # Textbox

-This page details the output actions available to Textboxes.
+This page details the actions available to Textboxes.

 ## Update

-To update the value of a textbox on the page, you can use [`Update-PodeWebTextbox`](../../../Functions/Outputs/Update-PodeWebTextbox).
+To update the value of a textbox on the page, you can use [`Update-PodeWebTextbox`](../../../Functions/Actions/Update-PodeWebTextbox).
 The `-Value` supplied can be a string/object array, any objects will be converted to a string:

 ```powershell
 New-PodeWebContainer -NoBackground -Content @(